 - All purchases must comply with the Indian Arts and Crafts Act of 1990 (PL 101-644), which makes it unlawful to display for sale or to sell any product in a manner that falsely suggests it is Indian produced, an Indian product

 of a particular Indian tribe or Indian arts and craft organization.
 The law further provides that the term “Indian” means any individual who is a member of a federally or state recognized Indian Tribe or is certified as an Indian artisan by an Indian Tribe.
 The law does not restrict non-Indians from producing or selling such objects, but if must be disclosed to the public/consumer that the piece was made by a non-Indian.

 - The museum may not purchase artwork for its collections from members of its current board of directors or staff members, or from the immediate family members of board or staff members; or from artists who serve on the board of directors of Museums Alaska or their immediate family members.

 No more than $35,000 will be allocated to a single museum in the program year.

-Only Alaska museums and Alaska Native cultural centers are eligible to participate in the Art Acquisition Program.
+Applications are accepted from qualified nonprofit, government, tribal entities or equivalent organizations that hold collections in the public trust, such as a museum or cultural center.
 An institution’s qualified auxiliary or support group may act as the agent for purchasing if it is impossible for the museum to do so directly.